nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * Supports 32-bit and 64-bit systems
 * Supports use of the Command Line Interface
 * Supports use on ***mainstream OS*** requirements as long as the above requirements are met
+* Directory where jar file is run in has read and write permissions.

 Application Performance:
 * Does not require internet connection; Functions offline